Korb/qa-portfolio/README.md

 - **Implemented**: 11 features/fixes[^1]
 - **Community Validation**: Multiple suggestions with up to 90 user votes

 [^1]: the bugs.telegram.org platform is not always maintained up-to-date by developers.
 Many implemented features remain marked as "open" in the system.
-The 11 confirmed implementations listed above were verified through actual feature releases, not platform status updates.
+The 11 officially confirmed implementations listed above were verified through actual feature releases.

 #### Implemented Improvements